llamaxyz/llama-periphery/docs/token-voting/Factory.md

 Finally, you will need to create some strategies that utilize the Caster as the approval or disapproval role so that the token holders can actually vote on certain actions.

-Optionally, you can issue permissions to the governor contract if you wish for policyholders to be able to create certain actions on your llama instance.
+Optionally, you can issue permissions to the governor contract if you wish for policyholders to be able to create certain actions on your Llama instance.